Young Investors: 401(k) Savings and Compound Interest

 Max out your 401(k)

-Contributing as much of your monthly income as you can to a 401(k), 403(b), or similar workplace retirement savings plan is a worthy goal.
-For 2022, workers younger than 50 can contribute a maximum of $20,500, unless your employer's plan has a lower maximum.
-Workers 50 or older can contribute another $6,500 per year in "catch-up" contributions.
+When your budget allows, contributing as much of your monthly income as you can to a 401(k), 403(b), or similar workplace retirement savings plan is a worthy goal.
+For 2025, workers younger than 50 can contribute a maximum of $23,500, unless your employer's plan has lower maximum contribution limits.
+Workers 50 or older can contribute another $7,500 ($11,250 if you're between the ages of 60–63) per year in catch-up contributions.

-If your company offers to match a percentage of your contribution, take advantage of it—it's literally free money.
+If your company offers to match a percentage of your contribution, take advantage of it—an employer match is literally free money.
 Contribute whatever you can to get at least all that matching contribution.
 Every time you get a raise, consider increasing the amount you're saving by the same percentage.

-Compound returns, or compounding, happens when you earn returns, or profits, on your previous investment gains—meaning you earn profits on top of your earlier profits.
+Compound returns, also known as compound interest or compounding, happens when you earn returns, or profits, on your previous investment gains—meaning you earn profits on top of your earlier profits.
 The sooner you put compounding to work for you, the better.

-For example, suppose one investor, starting at age 25, puts $2,000 into the market every year for eight years; another waits until age 33.
+For example, suppose one investor, starting at age 25 invests $2,000 in the market every year for eight years, while another waits until age 33.
 At an average annual return of 8%, the first investor would only need the initial $16,000 to build a nest egg of $125,000 by age 55.
-The second investor would have to invest nearly three times as much and still would be several thousand dollars behind the first investor once their 55th birthday rolls around.
+The second investor would have to invest nearly three times as much and still would be several thousand dollars behind the first investor once they turn 55.

-Even a small amount of money put away each month makes a huge difference, thanks to compounding.
+Even a small amount of money invested each month makes a huge difference in your retirement income, thanks to compounding.
 For someone who's got 40 years to save, compounding could make the difference between not having enough in retirement and building a nest egg of $1 million.

 Get to know Roth IRAs

-Once you've built a financial foundation, consider adding a Roth IRA, which can provide tax-free income once you retire.
+After building a financial foundation, consider adding another type of IRA to your retirement savings plan.
+A Roth retirement fund can provide tax-free income once you retire.
 A Roth IRA can be a good alternative if your company doesn't offer a 401(k).

 Another advantage of tax-free withdrawals from a Roth IRA is that Medicare premiums are based on your taxable retirement income.
 Reducing your health care costs in retirement means you'll keep more of the money you have coming in and make your retirement savings last longer.